domipa/coding-club/README.md

 A repository for the Penn Coding Club

-These were used to give 5th grders and introduction to programming.
+These were used to give 5th graders an introduction to programming.